KATE

 By Ambelin Kwaymullina

 I’m a sucker for a YA dystopian fantasy with a strong heroine.
 With rich worldbuilding inspired by First Nations culture, Liar’s Test ticks all the boxes and then some.
 Bell Silverleaf – the heroine in question – has been held captive by the sun priests and moon sisters of the Risen since she was eleven.
 Survival hasn’t been easy for Bell or the other Treesingers after their home was invaded by the Risen and their gods over a century ago.
 Now, after years in captivity, Bell has been selected to compete in the deadly Queen’s Test to decide who rules for the next twenty-five years.
 With the crown comes the power to secure the freedom of the Treesingers, yet all is not as it seems.
 The ensuing narrative is epic, fast-paced, and laced with many twists and turns.
-Plus, it ticks the romance box which doesn’t hurt! - Caro
+Plus, it ticks the romance box which doesn’t hurt! - Carolina

 $19.99